 The Human Relations concentration is designed to support the development of elementary and secondary school teachers and administrators, and other educators, including nurse educators, community college educators, personnel in the Department of National Defence, and others, in the area of human relations.
-This concentration is designed to help teachers respond effectively to their multiple roles by becoming more adept with issues in the area of human relations, while maintaining teaching as their central responsibility.
+This concentration is designed to help educators respond effectively to their multiple roles by becoming more adept with issues in the area of human relations, while maintaining teaching as their central responsibility.
 The program offers support to teachers to integrate their responses to students' personal and social needs within the regular curriculum.
-It is intended for those who plan to continue in their current role as a teacher, for example, but who wish to enhance their human relations skills as a teacher and member of the school community and who may fulfill a leadership role as a resource person in the area of human relations.
+It is intended for those who wish to enhance their human relations skills as an educator and member of the school community or another educational setting and who may fulfill a leadership role as a resource person in the area of human relations.
 In addition, the graduate degree provides preparation to undertake research.
 Students are advised that this program does not provide preparation to be a counsellor and are referred to Acadia University's School of Education for information concerning a graduate degree in counselling.